Up for the Match

-Up for the Match is an Irish Gaelic games-themed variety show currently hosted by Des Cahill and Jacqui Hurley.
+Up for the Match is an Irish Gaelic games-themed variety show currently hosted by Dáithí Ó Sé, Louise Cantillon and Jacqui Hurley.
 The show is broadcast live in two editions each year on RTÉ One on the eve of the respective All-Ireland hurling and football finals.
 Up for the Match features a mixture of music and chat with special guests and experts from the world of Gaelic games.
 Despite the theme, Up for the Match is not part of RTÉ Sport, rather their entertainment division.

 History

 Throughout the 1960s and early 1970s RTÉ's previews of the respective All-Ireland finals consisted of short reports on the main news programmes.
 In 1973 a new show called Sports Stadium, which itself was modeled on the BBC show Grandstand, went on the air.
 A special segment called Gaelic Stadium lasted for thirty minutes and previewed the big games of the weekend.

 In 1974 RTÉ aired a special programme simply called The Hurling Show.
 It was the first ever eve-of-final non-sporting production by RTÉ Sport.
 Rather than just preview the teams and discuss their chances of success the live show was described as "an hour of entertainment, fun and nostalgia".
 Two weeks later Football Final Fanfare was broadcast in a similar vein.
 These were one-off specials as no eve-of-final shows were broadcast in 1975 and 1976.

 From 1977 the chat show Trom agus Éadrom broadcast two special editions of the show every September in tribute to the following day's All-Ireland finals.
 The bi-lingual show, presented by Liam Ó Murchú, was broadcast live after the Nine O'Clock News and lasted for up to two hours.
 It featured discussion with former greats and current players as well as music.
 This format lasted until 1982.

 For one season in 1983 the eve-of-final show was broadcast as part of a programme called Sports Preview.

 The centenary year of the Gaelic Athletic Association in 1984 saw RTÉ broadcast a special programme live from the Premier Hall in Thurles, County Tipperary on the eve of the All-Ireland hurling final.
 Thurles, as the cradle town of the GAA, was chosen to host the centenary All-Ireland final.
 Fanfare for a Final was presented by Michael O'Hehir and featured Mick Dunne and Michael Lyster.
 It continued with the usual format of live chat and music.